ReubenJPitts/treesearch/readme.md

 apur
 ~~~

 The preposition "apur", for some purposes, might be the right answer.
-However, for other purposes the syntactic head is likely to be the two coordinated predicates which this adverbial qualifies (Caso ??? and the allies brought ... at the Esalican boundary).
+However, for other purposes the syntactic head is likely to be the two coordinated predicates which this adverbial qualifies (Caso set up? (illegible) and the allies brought ... at the Esalican boundary).
 The smart function ignores Aux and COORD and finds them, even though they are not syntactically superordinate:

 ~~~
 t = data.smart_parents(418502)